Hautes-Alpes is a department in southeastern France, part of the larger

 gratin dauphinois, and

 diots (savoury pork sausages).
-While Hautes-Alpes is not a prominent wine region, it does feature some vineyards that produce unique mountain wines, ideal for pairing with the local specialities.
+While Hautes-Alpes is not a prominent wine region, it does have vineyards that produce unique mountain wines, ideal for pairing with local specialities.

 Adventure Awaits in Nature